MorenoLaQuatra/audio-annotation-platform/README.md

 | 1  | user1    | BCrypted |
 | 2  | user2    | BCrypted |

-The username and password are currently the only information stored in the table.
+NB: The username and password (crypted) are currently the only information stored in the table.